ata4/disunity/README.md

 `learn` - Learns the structure from an Unity webplayer bundle (*.unity3d) and stores any new structs in the database file structdb.dat.
 Its data is required to deserialize standalone asset files, which usually don't contain any structure data.

-`info` - Outputs various information for asset and asset bundle files.
+`info` - Outputs various information for assets and asset bundle files.

 `info-stats` - Outputs class usage statistics for asset files.

 `unbundle` - Extracts Unity webplayer bundles (*.unity3d).

-`fixrefs` - Converts the relative paths for shared assets in compiled scene files to absolute paths.
-This allows the scenes to be opened in the Unity editor properly.
+`fixrefs` - Fixes shared asset references in extracted scene files by converting relative to absolute paths so they can be opened with the Unity editor correctly.

-**Note:** If the file and its dependencies are moved to a different folder, disunity needs to be run again with this command.
+**Note:** If the shared assets are moved to a different folder, the scene needs to be fixed again.

-`split` - Attempts to split an asset file to multiple smaller asset files, usually one for each object.
+`split` - Attempts to split an asset file into multiple smaller asset files.

+`list` - Lists all objects and files in a tabular form.

 ### Other parameters